 No. If you do not have a current library card we can issue you a temporary guest pass.

 Does the library have a wireless connection (WiFi) for laptops and personal computing devices?

 Yes.
-Library patrons may use devices with wireless capability to connect to AuburnWeb.
+Library patrons may use devices with wireless capability to connect to AuburnWeb-Library. a wireless network resource managed by the Information Technology Department.
 A library card is not necessary and no password is needed.
-However, the same public computer rules apply for what can be accessed and viewed in the library.
-Be sure to familiarize yourself with posted rules or ask any library staff member if you are uncertain.
+However, when using COA network resources, be sure to follow all state and federal regulations.
 In particular, peer-to-peer programs are not allowed because of the possibility of copyright infringement.
 Access to AuburnWeb is automatically and permanently discontinued for devices in violation.